taikoxyz/taiko-mono/packages/protocol/docs/ZKReq.md

 #### Slicing and Consistency

-Note that `txList` is not directly accessiable to L1 contracts, therefore, ZKP shall further prove that the chosen `txList` is a slice of the given blob data. `blobHash` therefore will be available when EIP-4844 merged into Ethereum.
+Note that the data of `txList` cannot be assumed to be directly accessible to L1 contracts, and so the ZKP shall further prove that the chosen `txList` is a slice of the given blob data.
+The `blobHash` opcode will be available when EIP-4844 is merged into Ethereum.

 ### Anchor Transactions